FireController1847/javabase/README.md

 ##### Using "Where"
-Using a where statement to delete something from the database is recommended over using objects, due to its ability to have more control over what is delected, and removing the requirement for objects to be 100% identical.
+Using a where statement to delete something from the database is recommended over using objects, due to its ability to have more control over what is selected, and removing the requirement for objects to be 100% identical.

 An example of removing the vanilla flavor from the database works as follows: